DanishWalia/Retail-Sales-Analysis-SQL-Project/README.md

 **Level**: Beginner
 **Database**: `sql_project_p2`

 This project is designed to demonstrate SQL skills and techniques typically used by data analysts to explore, clean, and analyze retail sales data.
 The project involves setting up a retail sales database, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries.
-This project is ideal for those who are starting their journey in data analysis and want to build a solid foundation in SQL.
+The aim is to explore sales data for trends, customer insights, and product performance through comprehensive data analysis and querying.
+The goal is to deliver actionable insights that support strategic, data-driven decisions in retail management.

 ## Objectives